 The midterm will cover all of the material up to and including section II.1 (Efficient Capital Markets).
-The material for the final exam will not be cumulative, i.e., the final exam will only cover the second half of the course, from Section II.3 (Dividend Policy) onwards.
-(Section
+The material for the final exam will not be cumulative, i.e., the final exam will only cover the second half of the course, from Section II.2 (Dividend Policy) onwards.

-II.2 is institutional detail provided to help in your future careers, but not examined).
 Also, the material covered in FNCE604 will not be examined again in FNCE621.
 Of course, we will still need to use some of the tools developed in that course (e.g., annuity formulas, NPV rule, etc.).
-The exact material covered in each of the two exams will be announced in class.
-Both exams will be open-book exams, i.e., you can bring your lecture notes, your book(s), and any other material that you find useful.
+Both exams will be open-book, i.e., you can bring your lecture notes, your book(s), and any other material that you find useful.

 The homeworks and case reports can be prepared in teams of up to four students.
 A team can consist of students from different sections of FNCE621, and you are free to change groups between each assignment.
-For the homeworks to be graded, hard copies have to be handed in class on the due date, which you can find, along with the list of problems contained in those homeworks, in the following table:
+For the homeworks to be graded, hard copies have to be handed in class2 on the due date, which you can find, along with the list of problems contained in those homeworks, in the following table:

-Due date Problems Homework #1 Tuesday, September 16 PS #5: 3, 4, 10 PS #6: 1, 7, 10 Homework $#2$ Tuesday, September 23 PS #7: 1, 4, 8 PS #8: 2, 4 Homework #3 Tuesday, October 7 PS #9: 1, 4, 6 PS #10: 1, 3, 6 Homework $#4$ Thursday, October 16 PS #11: 1, 2, 4 (drop box outside office) PS #12: 2, 3, 4, 5, 8
+Due date Problems Homework #1 Tuesday, September 22 PS #5: 3, 4, 10 PS #6: 1, 7, 10 Homework #2 Tuesday, September 29 PS #7: 1, 3, 7 PS #8: 2, 4 Homework #3 Tuesday, October 13 PS #9: 1, 3, 5 PS #10: 1, 3, 5 Homework #4 Thursday, October 22 PS #11: 1, 2, 4 (drop box outside office) PS #12: 2, 3, 4, 5, 8

 No extensions are available to the due dates and late assignments will be given a zero score (and thus not count towards your final grade).
 The two case reports will be about the same case, but will concentrate on different aspects of the problem.
-The first report is due in class on Thursday, September 18 in hard copy.
-To be graded, the second report should be handed in at the beginning of class on Tuesday, October 14.
-At that point, two or three of the teams will be selected randomly to make a 20 minute presentation of their findings and recommendations.
+The first report is due in class on Thursday, September 24 in hard copy.
+To be graded, the second report should be handed in at the beginning of class on Tuesday, October 20.
+At that point, two or three of the teams will be selected randomly to make a 20 minute presentation of their findings.
 As such, students should prepare slides for that purpose.
-More details about the case, the length and format of the reports, as well as the presentation will be given in class.
+More details about the case and presentation will be given in class.